martyvona/ArduMon/README.md

 * `demo/demo.ino` shows how to use ArduMon to add a text CLI to an Arduino.
 Follow the instructions below for how to [connect](#connecting-to-ardumon-in-text-mode) to it from a serial terminal program on a PC.
 * `demo/binary_server/binary_server.ino` shows how to use ArduMon to add a binary packet API to an Arduino, re-using mostly the same code as the text mode demo
 * `demo/binary_client/binary_client.ino` shows how to use ArduMon to also implement the "client" side of the binary commuinication; it's intended to be used with `binary_server.ino` running on one Arduino and `binary_client.ino` running on another Arduino.
 Connect Serial1 TX on pin 11 of the first Arduino to the Serial1 RX on pin 10 of the second Arduino and vice-versa.
 You can also connect each Arduino by USB to a computer to monitor the log output of each side of the demo.
-* `demo/native/demo.cpp` re-uses the same demo code as the Arduino demos but compiles directly to native executables `demo_native` and `demo_client_native` that run on a PC; this allows experimenting with ArduMon without an Arduino.  `demo_client_native` can also be used to run a mixed binary demo where the client runs on a PC and the server runs on an Arduino.
+* `demo/native/demo.cpp` re-uses the same demo code as the Arduino demos but compiles directly to native executables `ardumon_server` and `ardumon_client` that run on a PC; this allows experimenting with ArduMon without an Arduino.  `ardumon_client` can also be used to run a mixed binary demo where the client runs on a PC and the server runs on an Arduino.
 See below for more information on [how to build and run the native demos](#running-the-native-demos).

 ## Running the Native Demos